Free Career Test for Teenagers – High School Students – College – Adults

 Identify career interest areas, transferable skills.

 Career Test for Kids –

 Provides awareness of the range of career choices and options at an introductory level.
 Kids can begin to develop a curiosity about what adults do for work.
 Career tests for kids help start conversations with parents, teachers, friends and classmates about work.
 These discussions help create a positive association with learning, work and careers.

-Perhaps you’ve recently graduated, or are about to graduate, and want to get onto the first rung of your career.
+Perhaps you are a high school or college student, or you’ve recently graduated, or are about to graduate, and want to get onto the first rung of your career.
 Perhaps you’ve been downsized, fired, or quit.
 Perhaps you’re looking for a better job, a more worthwhile job, or a job with better prospects – a career test can help!